 Dental implants are strong and stable and allow you to eat most foods, depending on the type of implant restoration.

-Implant single-tooth restorations
+Implant single-tooth restorations:

 An implant single tooth restoration avoids the need to restore the adjacent teeth and also replaces the support that is lost with the missing tooth.
 This allows normal flossing as if the replacement implant were a natural tooth.
 An implant is placed in the position of the missing tooth.
-When the imlant is stable and ready for restoration, an abutment can be attached to the implant that will connect the final crown to the implant.
+When the implant is stable and ready for restoration, an abutment can be attached to the implant that will connect the final crown to the implant.
 An impression is made to record the contours of the abutment or the position of the implant top and then a crown is fabricated and fixed in place using cement or screws.
-An implant crown is not susceptible to cavities but may develop complications if oral hygience is not maintained.
+An implant crown is not susceptible to cavities but may develop complications if oral hygiene is not maintained.
 The implant restoration should be routinely evaluated in time intervals that are determined by the conditions of the remaining natural teeth and the implant.